Skip to content

 bash

-• load: Create or update a data sink
+• load [files...]: Create or update data sinks from configuration files

 bash